gnprwx/astro-vagabond-theme/README.md

 ### Modifications

 The newest blog post shows up first in the blog list instead of the default ascending behavior.
-CSS and hero images have been stripped out as well.
+Hero images do not show in the list of blog posts.

 ### Contributors